Fitbank-Pagamentos-Eletronicos/osc-sdk-nodejs/README.md

 ## 🔐 Credentials

 First of all you need an access token.
-Head over to your github page go to Settings -> Developer Settings -> Personal Access Tokens -> Generate new token.
+Head over to your github page go to:

+1.Settings;
+2.Developer Settings;
+3.Personal Access Tokens;
+4.Generate new token.

 You should click the following permissions:

-- workflow;
+- [x] workflow
-- write: packages;
+- [x] write: packages
-- delete: packages.
+- [x] delete: packages

-Now, head over to the repository osc-sdk-nodejs go to Settings -> Secrets -> New repository secret.
+Now, head over to the repository osc-sdk-nodejs go to:

+1.Settings
+2.Secrets
+3.New repository secret

 Name the secret `COMPANY_NAME_TOKEN`.
 This token will be needed in the next step.

 ## 🚀 Installing